Lord Mayor’s Green Heart Photography Competition

 The seasons are important for the animals and plants in the lifecycle.
 This Autumn photo showcases the stunning colours of this season.

-Finalists' images will be exhibited at QPAC until Friday 8 November 2019 and at Brisbane City Hall from 15 November-6 December 2019.
+Finalists' images were exhibited at QPAC from 1-8 November and displayed at Brisbane City Hall until 6 December 2019.

-Alternatively, you can view the images in the 2018 Lord Mayor’s Green Heart Photography Competition finalists album in Council’s Flickr account.
+Alternatively, you can view the images in the Lord Mayor’s Green Heart Photography Competition Award Ceremony 2019 album in Council’s Flickr account.

 For any questions regarding the competition, email the Green Heart team.